 Whether you’re hoping to use your garage for some mid-winter carpentry projects or as another place to work out when bad weather strikes, you’ll probably find the experience a lot happier if you have some heat in the space.
-And that means wading through a whole lot of options!
+And since central heating doesn’t usually include the garage, that means wading through a whole lot of options!
 Portable or fixed?
-Electric, propane, kerosene, diesel or solar?
+Electric, propane, kerosene, diesel or a solar air heater?
 Forced-air, convection or radiation?
 The amount of variety out there is truly dizzying.

 To help, we’ve created a “keep it simple” guide to garage heating basics.
 Below, we’ll touch on the different factors you need to weigh when you’re picking out heaters.
 And we’ll run over the types that work best for garages.
 Basically, it’s the fastest route to a more comfortable garage this winter.